scmschmidt/simple_deployment/modules/simple_baremetal/README.md

 # simple_baremetal

 Contrary to the other modules, "simple_baremetal" only manages btrfs snapshots of already installed machines.
-The idea is to get back to a defined state after testing, which normally is done by redeploying VMs on KVM or Cloud providers.
+The idea is to get back to a defined state after testing, which normally is done by re-deploying VMs on KVM or Cloud providers.

+The snapshot handling works as follows:

+On apply:
+  - A snapshot "RECOVERY" is created to return to on destroy.
+  - A roll back to a snapshot called "BASELINE" is done, which must exist.

+On destroy:
+  - A roll back to the latest recovery snapshot is done, created on apply.

+Rolling back to a snapshot always requires two reboots!

+Idempotence is tried to ensured by state files on the target systems.

+A baseline snapshot must be prepared: `snapper --config root create -d BASELINE`.

+> :exclamation: The OS must support snapshots via `snapper` and `GRUB` must detect bootable snapshots as described in the SLES documentation!

 ## Example Usage